ForgottenGem/ForgottenGuides/NesFamicom/index.md

 </script>

-Released: 21/March/2001(JP) , 11/June/2001(NA) , 22/June/2001(EU)
+Released: 15/July/1983(JP) , 18/Oct/1985(NA) , 1/Sep/1986(EU)

 ---

-## My Thoughts On The Game Boy Advance
+## My Thoughts On The Nintendo Entertainment System

-I bought my Game Boy Advance at a convention like 4 years ago when I was around 19, I hadn't remembered that backlit screens weren't always a thing so I got quite a surprise when I turned it on and remembered.
-But it was still great to play games such as the GBA Crash Bandicoot games or Zelda: Minish Cap.
-I then later got my GBA SP at the Irish Gaming Market up in dublin and it's the definitive way to play the GB, GBC, and GBA line of games.
+I actually have never owned an NES for long even though I have a few games for it such as the original Super Mario Bros.
+I owned one for about a week that I bought off of ebay and kept trying my hardest to get it working but couldn't so I ended up returning it the next week or so, but the games overall I find them pretty fun but they definitely show their age but the first Mario and Zelda game hit different.

 ---

-This is where you will find all the GBA games I have currently made guides for.
+This is where you will find all the NES/Famicom games I have currently made guides for.

 ---